6 Things To Do in Lunenburg, Canada

 Take a tour on a horse and buggy.
 Photos by Rene Cizio

-Fun Fact: “Moon Mist” ice cream is regional to the area and popular in several Atlantic Canadian provinces, including Nova Scotia, Prince Edward Island, and New Brunswick.
-Local dairy producers create it by combining banana, grape and bubble gum flavors not fully blended.
-It didn’t sound appealing to me, but I tried it anyway and was shocked by good it is!
+Fun Fact: “Moon Mist” ice cream is regional to the area.
+It is popular in several Atlantic Canadian provinces, including Nova Scotia, Prince Edward Island, and New Brunswick.
+Local dairy producers create it by combining banana, grape, and bubble gum flavors that are not fully blended.
+It didn’t sound appealing to me, but I tried it anyway and was shocked by how good it is!

 A purple, yellow and blue ice cream cone